 Stiff knees, achy hips and swollen hands?
-If you're 50 and over, it could be osteoarthritis — a common “wear-and-tear” disease that happens when the cushion-like tissue between the bones breaks down over time, leading to joint pain.
+If you're age 50 or older, it could be osteoarthritis — a common “wear-and-tear” disease that happens when the cushion-like tissue between the bones breaks down over time, leading to joint pain.

 "As we age, the one thing we can't change is the amount of time we've had on our joints.
 So at 55, you have 55-year-old knees,” says Dominic King, a sports medicine physician and director of clinical transformation at Cleveland Clinic's Orthopaedic & Rheumatologic Institute.

 More than 32.5 million U.S. adults have osteoarthritis, and most of them are older adults.
-While there's no way to cure or reverse the disorder, there are some tried-and-true ways to prevent it or keep it from getting worse.
+While there's no way to cure or reverse the disorder, there are tried-and-true ways to prevent it or keep it from getting worse.

 Here are five ways to take care of your joints after 50.

 It may sound counterintuitive to put more stress and strain on the body, but regular exercise is one of the best ways to treat osteoarthritis and preserve joint health.

 One reason: exercise strengthens the muscles around the joints, helping to take pressure off them.
 It can also improve the flow of nutrients to the cartilage, explains Eric Hume, M.D., associate professor of clinical orthopaedic surgery and director of quality and safety in the department of orthopaedic surgery at Penn Medicine.

 There's no blood supply to the cartilage, so it “doesn't get nutrition the normal way that all the other tissues in our body get it,” Hume says.
 Instead, the cartilage is dependent on “repetitive motion” to push knee joint fluid into the cartilage.
 This fluid is “filled up with sugar and other biochemicals that the cartilage needs,” Hume adds.
 “So, the low-impact repetition of exercise actually has a protective effect on the knee.”